 - Smoking or non-smoking (all rooms are non-smoking rooms)

 - Goes to bed early or goes to bed late

 The online room selection process ends on July 21, 2017.
 Students that have not selected space by July 24, 2017 will be auto-assigned to available spaces at random.

 What if I decide not to live on campus?

-For the fall 2014 semester, students must cancel before July 23, 2014 to avoid additional charges beyond the nonrefundable processing fee of $50.
-A cancellation form (Release from Student Housing License Agreement) can be found on the Forms and Service Requests page.
-Cancellations received after July 23, 2014 will be charged a pro-rated amount according to the date we receive the cancellation and the required 30-day notice period.
+A cancellation form (Release from Student Housing License Agreement) can be found on the Forms and Service Requests page of the Student Housing website.
+Submitting a request for release does not guarantee the release will be approved.
+Cancellations received, and approved, after students check-in to Student Housing are subject to the required 30-day notice period.
 Spring only students must cancel before Dec.
-3, 2014 to cancel without this penalty.
+1, 2017 to cancel without this penalty.

 I did not receive the Financial Aid award anticipated; now what do I do?